worldcompany/django-socialregistration/README.rst

 Facebook Connect
 ----------------
 #.
+Set up a Facebook application at http://www.facebook.com/developers/
+  Set up new app
+  Name and agree to their terms
+  Under "Web Site" set your site URL (main) and domain.
+  Grab "App ID" (FACEBOOK_API_KEY) and "App Secret" (FACEBOOK_SECRET_KEY)
+#.
 Add ``FACEBOOK_API_KEY`` and ``FACEBOOK_SECRET_KEY`` to your settings file representing the keys you were given by Facebook.
 #.
 Add ``socialregistration.auth.FacebookAuth`` to ``AUTHENTICATION_BACKENDS`` in your settings file.
 #.
 Add ``socialregistration.middleware.FacebookMiddleware`` to ``MIDDLEWARE_CLASSES`` in your settings file.